PlanQK/planqk-platform-docs/src/tutorials/tutorial-qiskit.md

 If it is set it is replaced by the service token.
 :::

-After you have created the provider object you can list all backends supported by the PlanQK platform and select the one you want to use, e.g., the `ionq.simulator`:
+After you have created the provider object you can list all backends supported by the PlanQK platform and select the one you want to use, e.g., the `azure.ionq.sim` backend:

 ```python
 # list all available PlanQK quantum backends